1. How do I get the code required to apply?

 When you decide you would like to apply to the Department of Applied Economics Accelerated Master's Platform, a code will be required.
-After speaking to your advisor, you may request a code from Christy Anderson Brekken or Tjodie Richardson.
+After speaking to your advisor, you may request a code from Tjodie Richardson.

 The application fees are waived for this program.

-Students may take up to 15 credits of 500-level classes, however, only 9 credits will be double-counted for both your undergraduate and graduate degree.
-If you take an additional 6 graduate-level credits, they can be transferred into the master's degree, but will not count toward undegraduate degree requirements also.
+Students may take up to 15 credits of 500-level classes, however, only 12 credits will be double-counted for both your undergraduate and graduate degree.
+If you take an additional 3 graduate-level credits, they can be transferred into the master's degree, but will not count toward undergraduate degree requirements also.
 Only credits with letter grades of B (3.00) or better may be counted for graduate credit.

 No, as long as you are enrolled as an undergraduate student, you will be charged undergraduate rates for 500-level classes, and students enrolled in the AMP program will be eligible for financial aid (Pell Grant) until they complete their undergraduate degree.